-ENSC 330 Wildlife and Conservation Biology F odd (4 SH)
+ENSC 330 Wildlife and Conservation Biology

 In this course, students will learn about the natural history of mammals, birds, reptiles, and amphibians regionally and worldwide.
 They will learn about the ways through which humans impact wildlife, about conservation management strategies, and ways to reconcile our land uses with those of wildlife.
 Cross-listed with BIOL 330.
-Prerequisites:BIOL 211N, or ENSC 201N
+Prerequisites: BIOL 211N or ENSC 160N